 There’s plenty more than the list below so make sure you check our website or the video below for all that’s offered on the Historic Hendricks County Courthouse Square.

 1. Shop – The Square is a great place to meander through multiple shops in one visit.
-The Watermelon Patch, Seize the Night and Forget-Me-Nots are all located here if you like to toodle around local small-town shops.
+Seize the Night and Forget-Me-Nots are located here if you like to toodle around local small-town shops.

 2. Eat – Our nationally-recognized Bread Basket Cafe and Bakery is just a couple blocks from the square.
-Stop in for a cup of coffee or loose-leaf tea by the cozy fire and a full menu of delicious, homemade breakfast or lunch dishes or simply enjoy one of their amazing made-from-scratch desserts.
+Stop in for delicious, homemade breakfast or lunch dishes or simply enjoy one of their amazing made-from-scratch desserts.
 You can grab donuts at Red’s any morning or stop in for pizza at Two Guys Pies.
 And you can't leave Danville without enjoying a meal at our nostalgic Mayberry Cafe.

 3. Local Coffee – Our locally-owned Beehive is a cozy dining spot that offers locally-sourced foods and tasty breakfast and lunch items as well as a full espresso and tea bar.
 Their Beehive Market offers homegrown food products as well as unique gifts made by local artists.